Well-posedness for mean-field evolutions arising in superconductivity: Preliminary results

 \section{Preliminary results}

 In this section, we establish various PDE results that are needed in the sequel and are of independent interest.
-As most of them do not depend on the choice of space dimension $2$, they are stated here in general dimension $d$.
-We first recall the following useful proxy for a fractional Leibniz rule, which is essentially due to Kato and Ponce (see e.g. \cite[Theorem~1.4]{Gulisashvili-Kon-96}).
+As most of them do not depend on the choice of space dimension $2$, they are stated here in general dimension $d\ge1$.
+We first recall the following useful proxy for a fractional Leibniz rule, which is essentially due to Kato and Ponce~\cite{Kato-Ponce-88} based on ideas by Coifman and Meyer~\cite{Coifman-Meyer-78,Coifman-Meyer-86} (see e.g.\@ \cite[Theorem~1.4]{Gulisashvili-Kon-96}).